formello-forms/assets/formello-inserter/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= Can I use this without Formello? =

-An answer to that question.
+No, you cannot use without installing Formello.
+This is an addon to specific use.

-= What about foo bar? =
+= What does this do? =

-Answer to foo bar dilemma.
+This plugin adds functionality to Formello forms to help you embed forms in any page automatically.

 == Changelog ==